Fluorescent lighting. You probably already have an idea of what it is. Maybe you even understand a little about how it works.

 This concept is called “color shifting.”
 The longer fluorescents burn, the more likely it is that the chemical properties will shift and cause an imbalanced reaction, making the fluorescence less white and less bright than it once was.

-If consistency is really important to your lighting project, you may want to look into group re-lamping these bulbs which will eliminate the issue of inconsistent colors and brightness in your space.
+If consistency is really important to your lighting project, you may want to look into group re-lamping these bulbs.
+By replacing all of the tubes in batches, you can will eliminate the issue of inconsistent colors and brightness in your space.

 What's the difference between linear fluorescent and compact fluorescent?

-Compact fluorescent bulbs are simply an enhancement to the linear fluorescent technology, using less energy.
+Compact fluorescent lamps (CFLs) are simply an enhancement to the linear fluorescent technology, using less energy.
 They are also designed to screw into a regular incandescent socket or plug into a recessed can.
+These are often referred to as "spring lamps" or "plug-in" CFLs depending on the use and shape

 Learn more about compact fluorescents in our post, 'What are CFL bulbs and where should they be used?'